Lecture 5

 - Adding 1 to a variable has the exact same syntax as it does in C.

-counter = counter + 1; counter += 1; counter++;
+counter = counter + 1; counter += 1; counter++; - Conditions and loops, too, are the same.

-if (x < y) { } else if { } else { } while (true) { } for (let i = 0; i < 50; i++) { }
+if (x < y) { } else if { } else { } while (true) { } for (let i = 0; i < 50; i++) { } - Our example webpage can be represented by a tree, in what’s called the DOM, Document Object Model:

 - Notice that each node is an element on the page, and nested nodes show as children nodes.
 A browser, when it loads a webpage, automatically builds a tree in memory with elements from the HTML.